harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/customize-scan-image.md

 ## Hands-on example: add yarn and pnpm to an OWASP image

-In this example, a security engineer wants to start using STO and [OWASP Dependency Check](https://owasp.org/www-project-dependency-check/) to scan and validate the code repositories maintained by her organization.
+Suppose you're a security engineer and you want to start using STO and [OWASP Dependency Check](https://owasp.org/www-project-dependency-check/) to scan and validate the code repositories maintained by your organization.
 One development team uses [Yarn](https://yarnpkg.com/) and another team uses [PNPM](https://pnpm.io/).
-Her scans are failing because the base OWASP image doesn't include these packages.
+Your initial scans are failing because the base image doesn't include these packages.

 ### Extend the base image with the required packages

-First she creates a Docker file that adds these packages to the OWASP base image.
+The first step is to create a Dockerfile that adds these packages to the OWASP base image.

 <details>